-The full report, Tribes: An Exploration of the Connection between Political, Social, and Brand Loyalty, is available to download for free.
-The 24 page paper challenges traditional assumptions of consumer loyalty, by exploring the connection between, and the influences of, the decisions we make in political, social, and commercial scenarios in order to get a sense of how loyal we truly are.
+The paper challenges traditional assumptions of consumer loyalty, by exploring the connection between, and the influences of, the decisions we make in political, social, and commercial scenarios in order to get a sense of how loyal we truly are.
 Reframing the concept of loyalty in terms of decision-making and tribal influences will allow brands to fully understand the different facets of loyalty, and thus, can redesign the strategies put in place to attain and retain brand loyalty from their customers.

 The data that was the foundation of this report was gathered by a survey with a base sample of n=1280 British participants of whom voted either Leave or Remain within the 2016 Brexit Referendum.
 This important event allowed us to discover two different groups who make decisions differently, and thus compare this decision-making process to other scenarios within social and commercial contexts.
 Interestingly, those who voted Remain had more loyalist traits within their actions than those who voted Leave.